bobg/bs/Readme.md

 When splitting,
 blob boundaries are determined not by position or size but by content, using the technique of _hashsplitting_.
-This same technique is used by git and rsync to represent file changes very compactly: if two versions of a file have a small difference, only the blob containing the difference is affected.
+This same technique is used by rsync and other projects to represent file changes very compactly: if two versions of a file have a small difference, only the blob containing the difference is affected.
 The other blobs of the file are unchanged.